Bareroot Plants Guarantee 1 YearFeefo logoWhich

 Established 1949, Online since 1999

-We are hedging plant and tree specialists with a peat free nursery in Somerset.
+We are veteran hedging plant and tree specialists with a peat free nursery in Somerset.

-We grew almost all our own plants near Castle Cary for fifty years, and today we source bareroot plants from our trusted wholesale growers; most of them are British, some are from Holland, Europe's horticultural heart.
+We grew most of our own plants near Castle Cary for fifty years, mainly native species, and today we source a much wider range of bareroot plants from our long-term growers.
+Most are British, some are from Holland, Europe's horticultural heart.

 Our big, climate controlled storage shed receives large deliveries of bareroot plants in one go, keeping them in ideal conditions before delivery.